NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

     }
     ```

-1. To avoid an error for the `JsonConvert` object in the code (red squiggle line appears), add the following statement at the top of the code file:
+1. To avoid an error for the `JsonConvert` object in the code (a red squiggle line will appear), add the following statement at the beginning of the code file:

     ```csharp
     using Newtonsoft.Json;